Team5CSPB/hi5ive/FINAL_REPORT.md

 ### Backend ###

+We built our back end using the Flask server framework in python.
+This handles back end routes, providing endpoints for the front end to retrieve data.
+The backend facilitates communication with the database to find users by id, find users by interests, create matches between users.
+The routes are partially implemented as the project stands, the next to be added are login/logout along with a flask CORS system for verifying login credentials and login status, with signup/create_user and delete user soon after.
+Currently our database is filled with dummy data for database and route testing.
+Error handling is pretty good in its current state but it could use a little more, especially as we expand interaction with the front end for more complex operations than just database retrieval.
+I would also like to implement some interaction with an image hosting api as suggested in the presentation for our profile pages, as they are just stock photo placeholders right now.

 ### Database ###

 We created a database using PostgreSQL and deployed it on render as a persistent development database.
 This includes all necessary tables and fields for accomplishing our project goals.
 We also implemented scripts for filling and testing the database with dummy data.